California Nutrition Incentive Program

 Centennial Farm Foundation works supports agricultural and youth–related education programs.
 Centennial partners closely with the Orange County Health Care Agency, regional food banks, the Children's Action Partnership of Orange County and other community organizations on programs for underserved populations in Orange County.
 Centennial Farm Foundation will distribute nutrition incentives at the Costa Mesa Farmers' Market.

 Interfaith Sustainable Food Collaborative works to advance the production of and access to healthy food by empowering faith communities with models and resources to impact local food systems.
-Through CNIP, Interfaith will provide nutrition incentives to low-income seniors participating in the Senior Farmers Market Nutrition Program and to CalFresh shoppers purchasing produce through CSAs and farm stands.
-The project will operate at faith–based sites in the San Francisco Bay Area.
+Through CNIP, Interfaith provided nutrition incentives to low-income seniors participating in the Senior Farmers’ Market Nutrition Program and to CalFresh shoppers purchasing produce through CSAs and farm stands.
+The project operated at faith–based sites in the San Francisco Bay Area.

-Mandela MarketPlace works in partnership with local residents, family farmers, and community–based businesses to improve health, create wealth, and build assets through cooperative food enterprises in low-income communities.
-Through CNIP, Mandela MarketPlace will expand its incentive program for CalFresh shoppers purchasing California grown fruits, vegetables, and nuts at retail stores and farm stands in Alameda County.
+Mandela MarketPlace works in partnership with local residents, family farmers, and community–based businesses to improve health, create wealth, and build assets through cooperative food enterprises in low–-income communities.
+Through CNIP, Mandela MarketPlace expanded its incentive program for CalFresh shoppers purchasing California grown fruits, vegetables, and nuts at retail stores and farm stands in Alameda County.

 The Visalia Farmers Market operates farmers markets at three locations in Tulare County – two in Visalia and one in Porterville.
-The Visalia Farmers Market Association will offer nutrition incentives at all three of its markets to WIC shoppers and to seniors participating in the Senior Farmers Market Nutrition Program.
+The Visalia Farmers Market Association offered nutrition incentives at all three of its markets to WIC shoppers and to seniors participating in the Senior Farmers Market Nutrition Program.